 2. Research a customer’s issue even if it has nothing to do with your business.

-A colleague of mine at the bank recently prevented a client from losing thousands of dollars to a social engineering scam.
+One individual at the bank recently prevented a client from losing thousands of dollars to a social engineering scam.
 Rather than accepting the client’s gratitude and moving on, she took the extra step of finding out why the scam had been so effective and made suggestions for beefing up the client’s internal controls.
 None of those suggestions required a financial product investment, nor directly benefited the bank.

 3. Be okay with recommending a competitor.